sneakerfish/bikedata/README.md

   * _rainbow_blue_bikes.jpg_&emsp;  Photo by Richard Morello
 * `js` **folder**
   * _barVis.js_ &emsp;Barchart for cummalative trip count
-  * _dayViewRadial.js_&emsp;Radial chart to see the amount of trips per time, by Pattrick Watts.
+  * _dayViewRadial.js_&emsp;Radial line chart to see the number of active riders during a given day, by Patrick Watts
-  * _forceNetworkVis.js_&emsp;  Networkgraph gives most popular routes, by Gordon Hew
+  * _forceNetworkVis.js_&emsp;Network graph gives most popular routes, by Gordon Hew
-  * _leaflet.js_ &emsp;Library for maps.
+  * _leaflet.js_ &emsp;Library for maps
   * _leaflet.js_map&emsp;Library
   * _lineGraphVis.js_&emsp;Used to plot the amount of round trips
   * _main.js_&emsp;Used by all